Time-to-digital converter: Vernier method

+Digital delay-line based TDC

+In general a digital delay-line based TDC, also known as tapped delay line, contains a chain of cells (e.g. using D-latches in the figure) with well defined delay times $\tau$.
+The start signal propagates through this chain and is successively delayed by each cell.
+The number of cells that the start signal propagated through when the stop signal happens will be the (rounded) time interval between the start and stop signal divided by $\tau$.

 Hybrid measurement

 Counters can measure long intervals but have limited resolution.
 Interpolators have high resolution but they cannot measure long intervals.
 A hybrid approach can achieve both long intervals and high resolution.
 The long interval can be measured with a counter.
 The counter information is supplemented with two time interpolators: one interpolator measures the (short) interval between the start event and a following clock event, and the second interpolator measure the interval between the stop event and a following clock event.
 The basic idea has some complications: the start and stop events are asynchronous, and one or both might happen close to a clock pulse.
 The counter and interpolators must agree on matching the start and end clock events.
 To accomplish that goal, synchronizers are used.